rustwasm/book/src/why-rust-and-webassembly.md

 ## Plays Well With Others

-Rust and WebAssembly integrates with existing JavaScript tooling.
-It supports ECMAScript modules and you can continue using the tooling you already love, like npm and Webpack.
+Rust and WebAssembly integrate with existing JavaScript tooling.
+They support ECMAScript modules and you can continue using the tooling you already love, like npm and Webpack.